Skip to content

 Advisory (run flag) --no-billing-guard passed to koryph run Advisory for that run only

-Automatic baseline Account not yet calibrated Always advisory until a ceiling is set
+Automatic baseline Account not yet calibrated Advisory until a ceiling is set — but warned loudly every run (see below)

 In any advisory mode, billing stays on subscription regardless of governor level — the API-key stop-fallback never fires.